-Since coming to Japan, I’ve started two companies.
+Since coming to Japan, I’ve incorporated three companies.
 Although creating a company isn’t a walk in the park, I think it is easier than the general perception is.
 Part of the problem is the lack of English-language information about it.
 I hope by sharing my experiences I can help other people get started.
 This article is aimed at individuals already living in Japan, who want to create their own business, as opposed to companies looking to establish a Japanese subsidiary.

-Do you need a company?
+When do you need a company?

 If you’re considering creating a company, you probably have something you want to sell, be it your time in the form of services, or a product.
 However, that doesn’t mean you need a company.
 Japan has the legal concept of sole proprietorship, under which you and your business are the same entity (though it is possible to use a different name for your business).